MORE WARM OCTOBER WEATHER... RAIN ARRIVES TOMORROW

 Your First Alert Weather Forecast:

-Any patchy thick fog will fade away through the mid-morning hours.
-Otherwise, skies will be mostly sunny across northeast Wisconsin.
+Skies will be mostly sunny across northeast Wisconsin for your afternoon.
 Nearby high pressure will keep today’s weather quiet.
-High temperatures will rise into the low to mid 70s this afternoon, but temperatures will get stuck in the upper 60s lakeside, due to a gentle east breeze.
+High temperatures will top out in the low to mid 70s for most, but temperatures will get stuck in the upper 60s lakeside, due to a gentle east breeze.

-We’re watching an area of low pressure hovering over Arkansas...
-It’s been wobbling over the Ozarks recently because it’s been cut off from the steering winds aloft.
-But the jet stream is about to push this weathermaker into the Great Lakes.
+We’re watching an upper-level area of low pressure that is over the Ozarks.
+It’s cut off from the steering winds aloft, but the jet stream is about to push this weathermaker into the Great Lakes.
 That means we’ll see increasing clouds tonight, with times of showers and a few thunderstorms Thursday and into Friday.
 Our risk of severe weather through the end of the work-week is LOW.
+Tomorrow morning, some fog will be possible across northern areas.

 A few more showers and storms are possible late in the weekend and early next week.
 Otherwise, this balmy autumn weather will continue for the foreseeable future, with mostly 70s over the next several days.